Skip to content

 1. Add tests

-# tests/test_framework.py
+# tests/providers/test_your_provider.py

-def test_your_provider():
+def test_your_provider_complete():

-# Add test cases
+# Add test cases — see existing tests/providers/ for patterns

 pass